swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

 }
 ```

-The above API offers the most control when bridging a synchronous producer to an
+The above API offers the most control and highest performance when bridging a
-asynchronous sequence.
-First, you have to write values using the
+synchronous producer to an asynchronous sequence.
+First, you have to write
-`write(contentsOf:)` which returns a `WriteResult`.
-The result either indicates
+values using the `write(contentsOf:)` which returns a `WriteResult`.
+The result
-that more values should be produced or that a callback should be enqueued by
+either indicates that more values should be produced or that a callback should
-calling the `enqueueCallback(callbackToken: onProduceMore:)` method.
-This callback
+be enqueued by calling the `enqueueCallback(callbackToken: onProduceMore:)`
-is invoked once the backpressure strategy decided that more values should be
+method.
+This callback is invoked once the backpressure strategy decided that
-produced.
-This API aims to offer the most flexibility with the greatest
+more values should be produced.
+This API aims to offer the most flexibility with
-performance.
-The callback only has to be allocated in the case where the
+the greatest performance.
+The callback only has to be allocated in the case
-producer needs to be suspended.
+where the producer needs to be suspended.

 Additionally, the above API is the building block for some higher-level and
 easier-to-use APIs to write values to the asynchronous stream.
 Below is an